Investing Investing Basics

 How to get started buying art

 There are both primary and secondary markets for art.
-A primary market for art is when you purchase directly from the artist, or sometimes get the art from a gallery.
+A primary market for art is when you purchase directly from the artist, or sometimes from a gallery.
+I suggest leaving this for people who have a true appreciation and knowledge about art.
 The primary market is the first time a piece of art has been sold.
 After an item has been sold once, it enters the secondary market.
 Anything after that first sale is considered secondary.

 Auction houses

 Auction houses are typically secondary markets.
-Usually, auction houses sell artwork that someone has held and is trying to make a profit from.
+Usually, auction houses sell artwork that someone owns and wants to sell to make a profit.
+Again, this is something I would leave for those who truly understand and have a passion for art.
 Auction houses exist both in-person and online.
 Two of the most well-known and high-end auction houses are Sotheby’s and Christie’s.

 However, there are online auction houses like Artfinder and Society6 that can also provide you with access to artwork, particularly if you’re looking for something a little less well-known.